domipoppe/symfony-manager-docker-compose-local-dev-windows/README.md

 This is a full development environment for Symfony based on Windows OS.
 It will create your Symfony project & deliver a full docker-compose dev stack.
 It will also install a set of composer packages which are useful.

+The local dev database will also be linked automatically to your Symfony project.

 Of course this is not the best package or so, but it fits my personal needs.

 # Docker-Compose